panjf2000/ants/README.md

 pool.Tune(100000) // Tune its capacity to 100000
 ```

-Don't worry about the synchronous problems in this case, the method here is thread-safe (or should be called goroutine-safe).
+Don't worry about the contention problems in this case, the method here is thread-safe (or should be called goroutine-safe).

 ### Pre-malloc goroutine queue in pool

-`ants` allows you to pre-allocate memory of goroutine queue in pool, which may get a performance enhancement under some special certain circumstances such as the scenario that requires a pool with ultra-large capacity, meanwhile each task in goroutine lasts for a long time, in this case, pre-mallocing will reduce a lot of memory allocation in goroutine queue.
+`ants` allows you to pre-allocate the memory of the goroutine queue in the pool, which may get a performance enhancement under some special certain circumstances such as the scenario that requires a pool with ultra-large capacity, meanwhile, each task in goroutine lasts for a long time, in this case, pre-mallocing will reduce a lot of memory allocation in goroutine queue.

 ```go
 // ants will pre-malloc the whole capacity of pool when you invoke this method